We Just Updated Our 62 Bond Picks

 Industry Groups of Our Bond Issuers

 As stated above, investors owning individual corporate bonds can build a portfolio based on their investment objectives and risk tolerance.
-Assessing risk is always a big part of any investment, but so is attempting to capture growth opportunities.
+Assessing risk is a big part of any investment, but so is attempting to capture growth opportunities.
 Owning corporate bonds across a variety of industries enables investors to mitigate risk and to gain upside exposure.

 The tailwinds and headwinds impacting the 15 different industries represented by our issuing companies are always changing.
 For example, as commodity prices rose during 2022, it drove record financial performance for several of our issuers in the metals & mining and energy industries.
 This strong financial performance enabled bonds issued by these companies to hold steady (or limit price declines), as the rest of the bond market experienced one of the worst fixed income markets of all time.